Cash Games, Poker Basics, Poker Strategy, Tournaments

 Being in position, especially on the button, will allow you to play more hands profitably and outplay your opponents on every street to follow.

-For this reason, it is very important to play aggressively from the late position and take the initiative in hand before the flop is even dealt.
+For this reason, it is crucial to play aggressively from the late position and take the initiative before the flop is even dealt.

-If you do it right, your ability to over-realize your equity when playing in position will make late position play a money-making machine.
+If you do it right, your ability to over-realize your equity when playing in position will turn late-position play into a money-making machine.

 The Blinds